Complete FTP Training Guide 2025: How to Test, Train, and Improve Your Functional Threshold Power

 What Is FTP and Why It Matters in 2025

 Functional Threshold Power, first popularized by Dr. Andrew Coggan in the early 2000s, remains the cornerstone of power-based training.
 Unlike heart rate, which can be influenced by factors like caffeine, stress, and temperature, power output provides an objective, immediate measure of your cycling performance.
+If you're new to cycling training, start with our beginner's guide to understanding FTP.

 "When I started using a power meter in 2023 for my Ironman 70.3 training, FTP became my North Star.
 It removed the guesswork from training and allowed me to pace efforts precisely during races." - Glen Meade